 MBA holders have an advantage over those without the degree because of their ability to use business intelligence coupled with strategic analysis to make bottom-line decisions and are often sought out because of their acumen for financial results.

-After getting an MBA, graduates can expect to find jobs in things like project management, marketing and brand management, financial management, or consulting.
+After getting an MBA, graduates can expect to find jobs in fields like project management, marketing and brand management, financial management, or consulting.

 An MA in Leadership is an excellent foundation for those who are interested in people-centric jobs, like human resources or corporate training.
 Because these jobs require you to work closely with people and help them through difficult or frustrating situations, the skills learned in an MA in Leadership program are especially applicable.
 However, executive and management positions are also possibilities for MA in Leadership holders as they require the ability to see the big picture and lead people through changes and challenges.

 After getting an MA in Leadership, graduates have a more varied job market open to them since leadership is an important part of any business or organization.
-Jobs like strategic planners, project managers, religious leaders, sales directors, and hospital administrators all have a strong leadership component.
+Jobs such as strategic planner, project manager, religious leader, sales director, and hospital administrator all have a strong leadership component.

-Concordia University’s Masters of Arts in Leadership program will teach you the core qualities of a good leader and help you learn everything that you need to step into that role.
+Concordia University Chicago’s Master of Arts in Leadership program will teach you the core qualities of a good leader and help you learn everything that you need to step into that role.
 An MA in Leadership won’t just prepare you to evaluate your team’s metrics; it will teach you to be a leader who can connect with, manage, and advocate for your team and give them the opportunity to do their best work.

 Visit the individual program pages using the menu above or contact us for more information and to find out if this program is right for you.